Rosgvardia Academic Song and Dance Ensemble: History

 The MVD Ensemble was born to serve and sustain the Soviet state.

 The Alexandrov Ensemble, under the patronage of the Ministry of Defense, was founded in 1928, and The MVD Ensemble under that of the Ministry of Internal Affairs in 1939 but dissolved until 1974.

 Ensemble MVD was established in 1939 under the direction of Alexander Vassilivitch.
 General Victor Eliseev recreated the ensemble in 1974 when he joined as chief of choir, then becoming director of MVD Ensemble in 1985.

 Since the 1980s, The Ensemble MVD has performed on all continents after modernizing their repertoire.
 Ensemble MVD has realized more than seven thousand performances in several languages, and more than 20 million viewers worldwide.
 In this way, Ensemble MVD met Pope John Paul II in Rome, or opening the 1980 Summer Olympics in Moscow.

-In 2014, the MVD Ensemble and Chorus opened the Winter Olympic Games in Sochi, on request of their french producer Thierry Wolf, singing a cover of Daft Punk's "Get Lucky".
+In 2014, the MVD Ensemble and Chorus opened the Winter Olympic Games in Sochi, on request of their French producer Thierry Wolf, singing a cover of Daft Punk's "Get Lucky".

 General Viktor Eliseev

 Viktor Eliseev was born 9 June 1950, in Moscow.
-He joined the corps of the Ministry of the Interior in 1973, and become director of The Red Army Choir MVD in 1985.
+He joined the corps of the Ministry of the Interior in 1973, and become director of The MVD Ensemble in 1985.

 Collaborations

 Vincent Niclo

 The young French tenor Vincent Niclo wanted to record an album of great opera arias.
 He sent some songs to Thierry Wolf, impresario of the Ensemble MVD, and General Eliseev was interested.

 The 2012 album Opera Rouge was rewarded with Triple Platinum Award for 300 000 copies sold.

 Niclo was invited to sing with Ensemble MVD at Kremlin in Moscow on 10 November 2012, to the occasion of the anniversary of the Russian Revolution of 1917.
-He is the first French artist invited to sing at this venue.